adamci/guides/gmail-transfer-guide-mac.md

 ```

 As with `old.email@gmail.com`, you will once again see a prompt with options
-1-6, and you will once again press `7` and enter.
-Like before, this will bring up the
+1-6, and you will once again press `7` and then enter.
+As before, this will bring
-browser.
-Enter your credentials and click `Allow` to bring up the restore process.
+up the browser.
+Enter your credentials and click `Allow` to bring up the restore
+process.

 ```
 $ ./gyb --email adam.cimpeanu@yale.edu --action restore --local-folder my_backup